apache/spark/UPDATING.md

 No change is needed if only the default trigger rule `all_success` is being used.

-If the DAG relies on tasks with other trigger rules (i.e. `all_done`) being skipped by the `LatestOnlyOperator`, adjustments to the DAG need to be made to commodate the change in behaviour, i.e. with additional edges from the `LatestOnlyOperator`.
+If the DAG relies on tasks with other trigger rules (i.e. `all_done`) being skipped by the `LatestOnlyOperator`, adjustments to the DAG need to be made to accommodate the change in behaviour, i.e. with additional edges from the `LatestOnlyOperator`.

 The goal of this change is to achieve a more consistent and configurale cascading behaviour based on the `BaseBranchOperator` (see [AIRFLOW-2923](https://jira.apache.org/jira/browse/AIRFLOW-2923) and [AIRFLOW-1784](https://jira.apache.org/jira/browse/AIRFLOW-1784)).